grodansparadis/vscp-espnow/README.md

 If you have further ideas or you found some bugs, great!
 Create an [issue](https://github.com/grodansparadis/vscp-espnow/issues) or if you are able and willing to fix it by yourself, clone the repository and create a pull request.

 ## License
 The whole source code is published under the [MIT license](http://choosealicense.com/licenses/mit/).
-Espnow is licensed as under the  [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+Espnow is licensed under the  [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
-Consider the different licenses of the used third party libraries too!
+Consider the different licenses of possible third party libraries too!

 ## Contribution
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, shall be licensed as above, without any